-Today you will receive your PSAT score report [follow the instructions in your email you get from College Board or log in here: http://psat.org/scorereport].
-I know the score report may be difficult to understand, so I have compiled these resources to help you interpret the results.
+Next Tuesday, December 12, you will receive your PSAT score report [follow the instructions in your email you get from College Board or log in here: http://psat.org/scorereport].
+I know the score report may be difficult to understand, so I have compiled some resources to help you interpret the results (and access them).

 RESOURCES TO HELP YOU INTERPRET YOUR PSAT RESULTS

-Understanding Scores: Find out how your PSAT/NMSQT and PSAT 10 scores are calculated and what those scores mean.
+Understanding Scores: Find out how your PSAT/NMSQT scores are calculated and what those scores mean.

 Sample Score Report: this explains the sections of the score report.

 Juniors Who Missed the PSAT/NMSQT in October: If you missed the PSAT/NMSQT in October of your junior year, you can still take advantage of a rich set of SAT study tools, and sign up to hear from colleges.